 The 600,000 sculptures were gathered in an impressive land art installation in provincial domain De Palingbeek, together with some large works by Koen Vanmechelen.
 All 600,000 dog tags are presented in a large glass sculpture by Koen Vanmechelen, as a reference to the mass of war victims, but also to the diversity of nationalities and generations connected in the commemoration.

 But our story does not end here.
 With ComingWorldRememberMe we did not only want to commemorate, we also wanted to help build a future for young people all over the world.
 Because of the financial contribution made by all of our godfathers and godmothers, we are today able to help children who are physically and/or psychologically suffering due to war situations.
 This is done through the North-South project of the province of West-Flanders and through The Comogolem Foundation of Koen Vanmechelen.
-In this way the past, present and future are connected and the land art installation is turned into a symbol of peace that transcends both time and geographical borders.
+In this way the past, present and future were connected and the land art installation turned into a symbol of peace that transcended both time and geographical borders.

 This project was commissioned by the province of West Flanders and it part of the artistic commemoration project GoneWest/Reflections on the Great War.